A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 “None of us could have imagined in our worst nightmares that he would be on the front line in this war, protecting other people’s lives and keeping other people safe behind him,” Elana Kaminka said.

-“We lost the most important thing to us,” his mother said.
+“We lost the most important thing to us,” she said.
 “The idea of more lives lost just tears me apart because I know what it means to lose your child.”

-Correction: An earlier version of this story overstated the number of American citizens confirmed killed in Israel.

-Correction: An earlier version of this story misspelled Daniel Ben Senior’s first name.

 The-CNN-Wire